sporto/elm-tutorial/070_routing/router.md

 In this module we:

-- define actions that can happen when a location changes, see `Action`
+- define the routes on our application, see `Route`
 - define available views, see `AvailableViews`
 - define how to react to the actions, see `update`
 - define how browser locations map to actions, see `routes`.